Tailored from £7,700 per person excl. flights

 One of the world’s most formidable predators, orcas hunt in packs and are also one of the largest carnivores on the planet.
 Found in various oceans, not only in the Antarctic region, little is known about their conservation status and the mystery of their varied diet.

 After 10 days of Antarctic whale-watching and wildlife observation, it’s time to head back north.
-In review of the data collected and what you’ve learned, the team aboard the expedition vessel will take part in a panel discussion on “The Future of the Antarctic Ecosystem,” where you can listen to their findings and ideas, with Antarctic scenes passing by just outside the window – a truly unique Antarctic cruise experience.
+In review of the data collected and what you’ve learned, the team aboard the expedition vessel will take part in a discussion, where you can listen to their findings and ideas, with Antarctic scenes passing by just outside the window – a truly unique Antarctic cruise experience.

 Following the west coast once more, then navigating through the Shetland Islands, the cruise ship will leave the mainland of Antarctica behind; crossing the Drake Passage and the Antarctic Convergence on its way back to Ushuaia.
 Be sure to keep your eyes peeled for whale and wildlife sightings on the journey back to base.